 student to answer charges or appear at the hearing.

 M. To be determined in violation or not in violation based on a preponderance

 N. To receive notice via BSU email of the decision in a reasonable

 amount of time.
 The notice shall specify if the accused has been found in

 violation or not in violation of residence hall policies and the disposition of

-O. To submit a written appeal within two administrative working days after the
+O. To submit an appeal via BSU email or hard copy format within two administrative working days after the

 delivery of the decision of the board or hearing officer.